 In October 2022, AAUW UN youth representatives Kyra Szabo and Zahra Hassan welcomed CEO Gloria Blackwell to the Lehigh University campus in Bethlehem, PA.
 The youth representatives organized and led an engaging panel discussion—featuring Gloria alongside Lehigh faculty and staff—on gender pay equity, economic justice, and the care economy.
 During her visit, Gloria connected with Lehigh students Jordyn Pykon and Mackenzie Lynch to discuss AAUW’s partnership with Lehigh and the vital importance of youth perspectives and voices in global issues.

 AAUW has special consultative status with ECOSOC, which initiates reports, makes recommendations, and promotes respect for human rights and fundamental freedoms.

 The Commission on the Status of Women (CSW) is the UN body exclusively dedicated to the promotion of gender equality and the empowerment of women.
 It is key in promoting women’s rights, providing data on the status of women’s lives around the world, and implementing strategies on gender equality and the empowerment of women.
 Every year AAUW attends this two-week convening of member states, UN entities, and ECOSOC-accredited nongovernmental organizations from all regions of the world.

 For two weeks in March, the UN turns the focus of the United Nations toward gender-related issues worldwide.
 At the same time, civil society is given the opportunity to participate in the NGO (nongovernmental organization) CSW Forum.
-Joining thousands of women representing more than 100 nations, AAUW UN representatives, staff, and members present AAUW research and programs that help girls and women advance throughout the world.
+Joining thousands of women representing more than 100 nations, AAUW UN representatives and staff present AAUW research and programs that help girls and women advance throughout the world.